kuberlab/docs/docs/tutorials/openvino-1.md

 This brings us to the next part of the project, when we can actually start to train the face recognition model.
 This includes 3 sub tasks that we cluster together into pipeline task - Align images, train SVM model, and validate results.

+>__NOTES:__ Use __pipeline__ task to build model.
+This task will automatically start align,train and validate tasks.
+Otherwise you need adjust parameter of each task, default parameters suitable only for whole piplene.

 ![](../img/tutorials/openvino/openvino20.png)

 Align performs cropping and will create a new version of the dataset that contains only cropped images.